Lake Altham

-Lake Altham, part of the Lake Grace System, is a wetland located in the Great Southern region of Western Australia.
+Lake Altham, part of the Lake Grace System, is a wetland in the Great Southern region of Western Australia.
 Situated in the Shire of Kent, the lake is part of the Western Mallee subregion of the Mallee region.
 It has an area of about 2.4 km2 and is one of four lakes in the area comprising a DIWA-listed wetland of national importance.

 Lake Altham, except for a small section in its north, is part of the Chinocup Nature Reserve, gazetted on 20 January 1967 and has a size of 198.25 km2.